jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) Section 113B of the Tax Administration Act 1994 requires the Commissioner to amend assessments if given notice of the repayment.
 Refunds
 (4) If the Commissioner is given notice of the repayment, the Commissioner must refund any relevant tax of the shareholder.
-Relationship with sections RM 2 to RM 5
+Relationship with sections RM 2 and RM 4
-(5) The refund is made despite sections RM 2 to RM 5 (which relate to refunds of excess tax), but subject to the other provisions of this Act.
+(5) The refund is made despite sections RM 2 and RM 4 (which relate to refunds of excess tax), but subject to the other provisions of this Act.
 Repayment of pre-1992 loans
 (6) Subsection (1) also applies to the repayment of an amount treated as a dividend under section 4(1)﻿(b) of the Income Tax Act 1976 (as it applied before 1 April 1992 to give the Commissioner a discretion to treat loans as dividends), as if the amount repaid were a released amount that is repaid.